mdhas/intellij-auto-align/README.md

 # IntelliJ Auto Align Plugin

 This is an IntelliJ Plugin that works in all Jetbrains editors.
 The purpose of it is to align your code in a more readable fashion.
-Yes I realize that readable code is a hot topic among, so take this plugin for what it is.
+Yes I realize that readable code is a hot topic among developers, so take this plugin for what it is.
 If you like it great, if not that ok too.

 ## Shortcut
 You can activate the shortcut by holding down (windows/linux) CONTROL+OPTION+I (mac) CMD+OPTION+I